zhuangchong/fluss/website/docs/quickstart/flink.md

 | 1777908.36 |
 +------------+
 ```
-You can run the real-time analytics query multi-times, the result should be different in every one run since the data are written to Fluss in real-time.
+You can execute the real-time analytics query multiple times, and the results will vary with each run as new data is continuously written to Fluss in real-time.

-At last, you can use the following command to see the files in paimon:
+Finally, you can use the following command to view the files stored in Paimon:
 ```shell
 docker-compose exec taskmanager tree /tmp/paimon/fluss.db
 ```

-It looks like:
+**Sample Output:**
 ```shell
 /tmp/paimon/fluss.db
 └── datalake_enriched_orders